Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

-The constant $U$ computed in the leading order is enough for our goals (in fact, due to the symmetry constrains $U$ can contain only terms proportional to $A^{-lN}$, $l\in \mathbb{Z}$, so (\ref{eqn:U-solvec}) actually holds up to $\mathcal{O}(A^{-N})$).
-We can verify that the subleading order of (\ref{eqn:intonzplane}), present only in the left hand side, vanishes.
-For that we write
+The constant $U$ computed in the leading order is enough for our goals (in fact, due to the symmetry constraints $U$ can contain only terms proportional to $A^{-lN}$, $l\in \mathbb{Z}$, so (\ref{eqn:U-solvec}) actually holds up to $\mathcal{O}(A^{-N})$).
+We can verify that the subleading order of (\ref{eqn:intonzplane}), present only in the left-hand side, vanishes.
+To this end, we write

 Then

 Finally, the subsubleading order of (\ref{eqn:intonzplane}) gives us

 or